wp_enqueue_script is a useful WordPress function used for inserting scripts into the head or body of your site.

 Anyway, if you can’t, I’ll tell you.
 Within the parentheses I added ‘ ‘, ‘ ‘, true before the end of the parentheses.

-wp_enqueue_script accepts 5 parameters and $in_footer is the 5th parameter, which takes a value of true or false.
+wp_enqueue_script accepts 5 parameters and $in_footer is a 5th optional argument, which takes a value of true or false.
 We need to tell our function that we aren’t using parameter 3 or 4 which is why we have the two empty ‘ ‘.

 Setting $in_footer to true, will change where your script is inserted to just before the </body> tag.